iamjohnmeyers/QLOCKTWO-2/README.md

 I originally used a Libre Computer Le Potato to run this application, but after experiencing issues with the GUI soft locking, I transitioned over to a cheap 11" Lenovo laptop with an Intel Atom chip.
 I haven't had problems since.

+I the QLOCKTWO 2 will also shut down when lights are turned off in the room.
+This is done with a smart outlet and two Google Assistant automations.

 <img src="https://github.com/iamjohnmeyers/QLOCKTWO-2/assets/25084859/eb3cf1cc-dca8-4cc6-8512-30c7c78d8558" width=25% height=25%>

 ## Legal